 Don’t panic that you will have to pay your college fees and any other student finance loans back in a lump sum when you start working either.
 Depending on what you earn as a salary, your student loan will be paid back in set monthly amounts.
 If you apply for course funding this year, you won’t start to pay it back until you begin earning 21,000 or above.

-The key message is to not let funding your higher education student finance put you off applying until you have explored all your options.
-Carefully weigh up the benefits against the potential monthly repayments when you start earning over the 21,000 limit.
+The key message is to not let funding your higher education courses put you off applying until you have explored all your options.
+Carefully weigh up the benefits against the potential monthly repayments when you start earning over the 21,000 limits.

 The simplest way forward is to visit the official Government website that provides an overview of Student Finance and guides you through the process of applying